kdamaszk/tgi-gaudi/examples/README.md

 # TGI-Gaudi example

-This example provide a simple way of usage a `tgi-gaudi` with continuous batching.
-It uses a small dataset [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked) and presetn basic performance numbers.
+This example provide a simple way of usage of `tgi-gaudi` with continuous batching.
+It uses a small dataset [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked) and present basic performance numbers.

 ## Get started